Copyright law of Australia: Copyright term

 Additionally, section 210 of the Copyright Act 1968 prevents copyright from arising in works that were published before 1 May 1969 where those works were not themselves subject to copyright at that time.

 In Australia, according to section 33 of the Copyright Act 1968, any literary, dramatic, musical or artistic work that was published after the death of the author will continue to subsist under copyright 70 years after the year of first publication.
 For example, if a work is published 10 years after the author's death, copyright would subsist for 70 years after first publication, that is 80 years after the author's death.
 It should also be noted indefinite copyright does not apply to artistic works.

 Photographs, sound recordings, films, and anonymous/pseudonymous works are copyrighted for 70 years from their first publication.
 Television and sound broadcasts are copyright for only 50 years after the year of their first broadcast (though the material contained in the broadcast may be separately copyrighted).
 Most other works are also dated from the first publication/broadcast/performance where this occurred after the author's death.

 The Copyright (Disabilities and Other Measures) Act, which was passed on 15 June 2017, abolished the indefinite copyright term for unpublished works.
 As of 1 January 2019, unpublished works are out of copyright 70 years after the author's death if the author is known, or 70 years after creation otherwise.
 The period of 70 years is counted from the end of the relevant calendar year.

 The United States Sonny Bono Copyright Term Extension Act (1998) defines an entirely different rule based on the year of first publication in the USA.
-Generally, anything published before 1930 is in the public domain.
+Generally, anything published before 1931 is in the public domain.
 An interesting consequence of this for the Internet is that a work may be in the public domain in the US but not in Australia, or vice versa.
-It is important to note that except for the works falling under the "Rule of the shorter term", copyright does not depend on the country of origin, the country of publication, or the nationality of the author.
+Except for the works falling under the "Rule of the shorter term", copyright does not depend on the country of origin, the country of publication, or the nationality of the author.
 A work published in the US by a British author may still be in the public domain in Australia if the author died more than 70 years ago or died before 1955, whichever is the shorter.